Dear Lead Investigator,

 Dr. Emine Ali

-Adding these words to mini cards with arrows allow pointing at a specific part of the body, while using mini cards without arrows can show 'general' symptoms.
+Adding these words to mini cards with arrows allow you to point at a specific part of the body, while using mini cards without arrows can show 'general' symptoms.

 Katherine Warne